JoeyCRTecher/todo/README.md

 4. **Open your browser** and navigate to the URL shown in the terminal (usually `http://localhost:8501`)

-## Usage
+## 🚀 Usage Guide

-### Viewing Tasks
-- Navigate to "View Tasks" in the sidebar
+### Main Dashboard (View Tasks)
+The primary interface provides comprehensive task management:

-- Tasks are displayed in expandable sections, sorted by score and due date
+- **Task Display**: Expandable cards showing tasks sorted by priority score and due date
-- Use the status filters to show/hide different task statuses (including expired tasks)
+- **Status Filtering**: Use checkboxes to show/hide specific task statuses (Pending, In Progress, On Hold, Completed, Expired)
-- View summary statistics at the bottom
+- **Quick Add**: Enter a task name in the quick add field and press Enter to navigate to the full add form
+- **Inline Editing**: Each task expander includes a full edit form for immediate updates
+- **Statistics**: Real-time metrics showing task counts, averages, and completion rates
+- **Expired Task Notifications**: When tasks auto-expire, clickable links allow direct navigation to edit them

+### Quick Search (Sidebar)
+Powerful search functionality accessible from any view:

+1. Enter search terms in the sidebar search field
+2. Select search scope:
+   - **All**: Search across topic, description, and status
+   - **Topic**: Search only task titles
+   - **Description**: Search only task descriptions
+   - **Status**: Search only task statuses
+3. Press Enter or click Search to view results
+4. Apply additional status filters to search results
+5. Edit tasks directly from search results with inline forms

 ### Adding Tasks
+**Method 1 - Quick Add:**
+1. Type task name in the "Quick Add Task" field on main view
+2. Press Enter to navigate to full form with pre-filled name

+**Method 2 - Full Form:**
-1. Go to "Add Task" in the sidebar
+1. Select "Add Task" from sidebar navigation
-2. Fill in the required fields:
+2. Fill in all fields:
-   - **Topic** (required): Enter the task name
+   - **Topic** (required): Task name/title
-   - **Description**: Add detailed description
+   - **Description**: Detailed task description
-   - **Due Date**: Set when the task is due
+   - **Due Date**: Optional due date
-   - **Status**: Choose current status
+   - **Status**: Initial status (defaults to Pending)
-   - **Impact**: Rate importance (1-10)
+   - **Impact**: Importance rating (1-10, affects priority score)
-   - **Tractability**: Rate ease of completion (1-10)
+   - **Tractability**: Ease of completion (1-10, affects priority score)
-   - **Uncertainty**: Rate uncertainty level (1-10)
+   - **Uncertainty**: Risk/uncertainty level (1-10, affects priority score)
-3. The score will be calculated automatically
+3. Review calculated priority score
 4. Click "Add Task" to save

 ### Editing Tasks
-1. Go to "Edit Task" in the sidebar
+**Method 1 - Inline Editing (Recommended):**
+- Expand any task card from View Tasks or Search Results
-2. Select the task you want to edit from the dropdown
+- Use the built-in edit form within the expander
-3. Modify any fields as needed
+- Make changes and click "Update Task"

+**Method 2 - Dedicated Edit Page:**
+- Select "Edit Task" from sidebar
+- Choose task from dropdown or use direct navigation from expired task links
-4. Click "Update Task" to save changes
+- Modify fields and save changes

+### Done Today View
+Track your recent accomplishments:

+- Use the slider to select date range (1-31 days back)
+- View all tasks completed within the selected timeframe
+- See completion timestamps and task details
+- Review completion statistics and insights
+- Identify high-impact and high-scoring completed tasks

 ### Deleting Tasks
-1. Go to "Delete Task" in the sidebar
+1. Navigate to "Delete Task" in sidebar
-2. Select the task you want to delete
+2. Select task from dropdown menu
-3. Review the task details
+3. Review task details in confirmation view
-4. Click "Delete Task" to confirm
+4. Click "🗑️ Delete Task" to permanently remove

-### Searching Tasks
-1. Use the **🔍 Quick Search** section in the sidebar
-2. Enter your search term in the text field
-3. Choose what to search by:
-   - **All**: Search in topic, description, and status
-   - **Topic**: Search only in task topics
-   - **Description**: Search only in task descriptions
-   - **Status**: Search only in task status
-4. Click the **🔍 Search** button to find matching tasks
-5. View search results with statistics
-6. Click "← Back to Tasks" to return to the main interface

 ## Priority Scoring System